-- The petition achieves the District Plan's land use goal to encourage development of well designed new neighborhoods that offer a mix of housing types and accessibility. - The petition is generally consistent with the area's existing character. - The General Development Policies (GDP), updated in 2007, provides policy guidance for evaluating proposed residential densities greater than four units per acre.
-The petition meets the General Development Policies locational criteria for consideration of 6 up to 8 dwellings per acre. - The petition offers an appropriate transition from denser residential development to the south and lower density neighborhoods to the north. - The petition commits to enhancing the pedestrian environment through site design elements which include a 6-foot sidewalk and 8-foot planting strip along Oneida Road and Citadel Place as well as an internal pedestrian network.
+- The petition is generally consistent with the area's existing character. - The petition offers an appropriate transition from denser residential development to the south and lower density neighborhoods to the north. - The petition commits to enhancing the pedestrian environment through site design elements which include a 6-foot sidewalk and 8-foot planting strip along Oneida Road and Citadel Place as well as an internal pedestrian network.